 The communists are following the strategy of people’s war in the countryside.
 The strategy is to surround and eventually capture the cities.
 The goal is to overthrow the existing government and oppressor classes, bring about a new democratic revolution and the revolutionary transformation of society.

-Tagged Armed Struggle, Chidambaram, CoBRA, Communist Party of India (Maoist), CRPF, David Hungerford, Fight Back!, Ganapathy, guerrilla warfare, New Democracy, Operation Green Hunt, People's Liberation Guerilla Army, People's Union for Democratic Rights, Protracted People's War, Revolution
+Tagged Revolution, Fight Back!, Armed Struggle, New Democracy, guerrilla warfare, Communist Party of India (Maoist), Protracted People's War, Operation Green Hunt, Chidambaram, People's Liberation Guerilla Army, David Hungerford, CoBRA, People's Union for Democratic Rights, CRPF, Ganapathy

 Arundhati Roy interviews guerrilla fighters of the Communist Party of India (Maoist)